The Montreal Convention: Passengers' Rights

 What is the Montreal Convention?

-The Montreal Convention regulates passenger rights in case of delayed or lost luggage, flight delays and cancellations, as well as a number of injuries, and has been ratified by 139 parties - members of the European Union and the International Civil Aviation Organization.
+The Montreal Convention regulates passenger rights in case of delayed or lost luggage, flight delays and cancellations, as well as a number of injuries.
+MC99 is applied independently of national law and has been ratified by 139 parties - members of the European Union and the International Civil Aviation Organization.

 What is the difference between the Montreal Convention and EU 261/2004?

-Both MC99 and EC261 were set up to protect passenger rights and set rules for and limits to air carrier’s liability.
+Both MC99 and EC261 were set up to protect passenger rights and set rules governing international carriage and air carrier’s liability.

 Unlike EC261, MC99 offers passengers compensation not for the inconvenience caused by a flight disruption but only in case of damages.
 Historically, the term ‘damages’ has been typically understood as financial loss and not as mental trauma in case of an accident.
 However, this has been hotly debated in courts in recent years.